-Prerequisites: POE216 (May be taken concurrently) Contact Hours: 3 - 0 - 6 Credit(s): 1
+Corequisite(s): POE216 Contact Hours: 3 - 0 - 6

 POE328 The Canadian Constitution, Federalism and Regionalism

 The course will commence with an overview of the demographic (particularly regional) makeup of Canada and will then proceed to offer a brief review of the historical roots of Confederation.
 The main component features of the contemporary Canadian constitution will be explored, along with the current dynamics of Canadian federalism.
 The course will close with an analysis of the current strains and stresses (e.g. from Quebec and the West) confronting the federation and the future of the Canadian federation.